Gerhard I Graf von Holstein-Itzehoe

 Haakon V Magnusson, King of Norway was born in 1270.1 He was the son of Magnus VI Haakonsson, King of Norway and Ingeborg Eriksdottir, Princess of Denmark.2 He married Euphemia von Rügen, daughter of Wizlaw II Herzog von Rügen and Agnes von Braunschweig-Lüneburg, in 1299.1 He died in 1319.1

-Haakon V Magnusson, King of Norway also went by the nick-name of Haakon 'Longlegs'.3 He succeeded to the title of King Haakon V of Norway in 1299.2
+Haakon V Magnusson, King of Norway also went by the nick-name of Haakon 'Longlegs'.3 He succeeded as the King Haakon V of Norway in 1299.2

 Child of Haakon V Magnusson, King of Norway